 But for all that, we got on well.
 We fell out a lot, but we got on.
-For example, he’s was internally excluded multiple times for swearing at me, but when I accidentally left my classroom door wide open and my phone on the table nearest, he sat beside the phone and “protected” it until I came back.
+For example, he was internally excluded multiple times for swearing at me, but when I accidentally left my classroom door wide open and my phone on the table, he sat beside the phone and “protected” it until I returned.
 “Sir,” he said.
 “You’re such a beg.
 You left the door right open.
-Any crack-head could have come in and nicked your phone if I didn’t sat here.
-I had to sit here.
-I’ve been sat here for you so no crack-head steals it.”
+Any crack-head could have come in and nicked your phone if I didn’t of sat here.”

 I paused and smiled at him.
 “Thank you, Raymond,” I said.
-“Now put your own phone away.”
+“But now put your own phone away.”

-When I think about Raymond, about how he couldn’t string a sentence together, about how he occasionally said something so insightful that it altogether halted me, I get angry.
-I’m angry because if things were different, if he were from the other side of the tracks, if he had gone to a prep school, then he could have gone to Eton.
+From time-to-time, I still think of Raymond.
+I think of how he couldn’t string a sentence together and yet occasionally said something so insightful it would altogether halt me.
+But I try not to think of these things.
+They make me angry.
+I’m angry because if things had been different for Raymond, if he were from the other side of the tracks and had gone to a prep school, then he could have gone to Eton.
 And if he had gone to Eton then he could have gone to Oxbridge.
 I’m angry because, while there are complex social issues at play, I don’t believe that social issues or the divide between private and state schools explains how a gap so large, between hardly being able to construct a sentence and going to Oxford, can form.

 To broaden the vocabulary of our pupils, we must teach vocabulary, ambitious vocabulary, explicitly.
 But we must also allow our pupils to hear us talking, to hear the extent of our own vocabularies.
-Since most teachers possess a relatively broad vocabulary, it is madness—madness—to deny children access to our personal word banks, as though they are as personal and precious as our piggy banks.
-I have written before about the remarkable stickability of vocabulary when compared to other knowledge, so I won’t repeat myself here, but it is worth repeating that the discomfort that exists around teacher talk is actively harming the children we teach.
+And since most teachers possess a relatively broad vocabulary, it is madness—madness—to deny children access to our personal word banks as though they are as personal and precious as our piggy banks.
+I have written before about the remarkable stickability of vocabulary when compared to other knowledge, so I won’t repeat myself here, but it is worth restating that the discomfort that exists around teacher talk is actively harming the children we teach.

-To illustrate, let’s compare a teacher explanation and a treasure-hunt activity.
-Say the treasure hunt takes ten minutes to complete, as children find the information that’s been hidden (hidden!) from them.
+To illustrate, we’ll compare a teacher explanation and a treasure-hunt activity.
+Let’s say the treasure hunt takes ten minutes to complete, as children roam around the classroom finding the information that’s been hidden (hidden!) from them.
 Inside an envelope they will discover a short piece of information written in dumbed-down language, because each pupil has to read it independently and it is highly unrealistic for the teacher to individually check everyone’s comprehension.
-Now, think of all that could have been achieved in ten minutes of teacher-talk.
-A clear explanation, using rich language, with complex vocabulary defined and clarifying examples provided, all before some quick whole-class AFL is used to check for understanding and clear up any misconceptions.
-Just consider the difference in total word-exposure that the children in each example have been exposed to and multiply that over an entire school career.
+Now, let’s consider all that could have been achieved in ten minutes of teacher-talk: a clear explanation employing rich language, complex words defined and then clarified with examples, and all before some quick whole-class AFL is used to check for understanding and clear up any misconceptions.
+Just consider the difference in total word-exposure that the children in each example have been exposed to and then multiply that over an entire school career.
 Tens of millions of words, I would guess.

 To compound matters, once we have denied them access to our own vocabularies, we deny them access to the vocabularies of our great writers, by studying texts that pupils can “relate” to.
-Some worry about fostering a love of literature in our young people.
-I have some sympathy with the concern and no problem with the principle, but you have to ask yourself, what, exactly, are you fostering, and what, exactly, are you getting paid for, if all you are doing is providing pupils with a book that they will love regardless?
+Some advocate this because they worry about fostering a love of literature in our young people.
+I sympathise with the concern and have no problem with the principle.
+But you have to ask yourself, what, exactly, are you fostering, and what, exactly, are you getting paid for, if all you are doing is providing pupils with a book that they will love regardless?
 Because anyone can do that.
-Literally anyone.
-Any old mug with a library card can say to a child: “Pick whatever you want, mate.”
-The challenge is to foster a love of great literature in children, by buffing-up those words and with flair burnishing the abundance of ideas and vocabulary that our greatest writers have left behind.
+Literally any mug with a library card can say to a child: “Pick whatever you want, mate.”
+The challenge is to foster a love of great literature in children by illuminating the words and ideas that our greatest writers have left behind.
 That’s where, as English teachers, we earn our money.
 And it is with these texts that a child’s vocabulary really develops.
-It is here they are exposed to a plethora so-called Tier-2 words; words, such as “plethora”, that are found in print but mostly absent from oral language, and where the majority of discrepancy exists between children of prosperity and poverty.
+It is here they are exposed to a plethora so-called Tier-2 words; words, such as “plethora”, that are found in print but mostly absent from oral language, and where the majority of discrepancy exists between children from poverty and prosperity.

-(As an English teacher, I’m primarily interested in literature, but in other subjects too, surely pupils should be reading quality material in every lesson, and familiarising themselves with the nomenclature?)
+(As an English teacher, I’m primarily interested in literature.
+However, in other subjects too, surely pupils should be reading quality material in every lesson and familiarising themselves with the nomenclature?)

 Of course, more ideal would be to prevent the gap opening in the first place.
 This is why I think it would make more sense to direct the majority of Pupil Premium funds towards EYFS and infants.
 But that is perhaps a whole other blog, by someone more knowledge in EYFS and primary education than I. (And yes, I think that is the march of secondary Headteachers and their Business Managers I hear, as they line up to stone me for suggesting yet more money is taken from their budgets.)